jerrycodesomething/jerrykingbob/README.md

 ![Banner](https://i.imgur.com/8pLGB4z.png)

-I'm a final-year computer science undergraduate at the University of Malaya who specializes in computer systems and networking.
+I'm a final-year computer science undergraduate at the University of Malaya.
+My core specialization is in computer systems and networking but I do dabble in a bit of development as well.
 If you noticed my GitHub handle, some people call me Jerry, so if "Jeremiah" is a bit of a mouthful for you, feel free to just call me Jerry (but it would make my day if you do address me as Jeremiah...without butchering the pronunciation 😓).
-Here, you'll see
+To save you from a lenghty bio, here's a bulleted elevator list:

 ### You can reach out to me through these platforms 👇